iivanoo/covid-apps-observer/data/data_us/reports/resources/net.baptisthealth.android.bhsf.careondemand___12.6.00.005_01/report.md

 > I am very happy with my visit a d Dr Khan was very helpful 👌👍<br> :date: __2020-03-07 17:50:07__

 > The Doctor had a problem hearing me but other then that it was great<br> :date: __2020-02-01 15:44:52__

-> My experience using the Baptist Health Care On Demand app was pretty good.
-I was able to speak live with nurse practitioner Mrs. Carmen Lazo who really helped guide me through everything & figure out some other options as well to deal with the issues that I'm dealing with at the moment.
-I can definitely say that I'll be using this app more often especially when I can't reach my doctor or medical assistant at that very moment!! 👍👍<br> :date: __2019-10-30 19:57:37__